-A small genus of coniferous trees, here considered to include 4 species and 3–4 varieties, distributed in western North America and in eastern Asia.
+A small genus of coniferous trees, here considered to include 4 species and 3(–5) varieties, distributed in western North America and eastern Asia.
 The American P. menziesii var. menziesii is one of the world’s tallest trees and can reach over 100 m; the other North American taxa and the Asian species rarely exceed 50 m and typically develop broad crowns.
 The bark is distinctive; generally scaly and grey-brown with prominent resin blisters when young, it later thickens considerably taking on a corky appearance and develops deep fissures in the boles of mature trees.
 Most species retain their lower branches into maturity, though these are commonly shed in mature specimens of P. menziesii, which often have massive, clear boles, especially in the wild.
 Branchlets pubescent or glabrous, prominently grooved, with raised, circular leaf scars.
 Vegetative buds fusiform-conical, relatively short, covered in red-brown, triangular scales.
-Leaves needle like, green or glaucous-blue, spirally arranged forming two irregular ranks, with two stomatal bands beneath; upper surface with a central groovel; base twisted; apex obtuse or emarginate.
+Leaves needle like, green or glaucous, spirally arranged forming two irregular ranks, with two stomatal bands beneath; upper surface with a central groove; base twisted; apex obtuse or emarginate.
 Pollen (male) cones borne individually but often clustered on branchlets, pendulous, 1–2 cm long in bud with distinctive red-brown perular scales, similar to those of Abies and Picea.
 Seed (female) cones erect at pollination, soon pendulous, borne near the ends of second-year shoots, mainly in the upper crown but some also on low branches in open grown trees; maturing from green or greenish-purple to brown over 5–7 months, falling intact after opening at maturity; cone scales broad, variously shaped, pedicellate, spirally arranged around a central rachis.
 The bract scales are diagnostic: large, straight or reflexed, trilobate and exserted.
 Seeds two per scale, partially enclosed in a membranous cup, which extends to form a persistent wing.
-(Farjon 1990; Grimshaw & Bayton 2009; Debreczy & Rácz 2011; Farjon 2017).
+(Farjon 2017; Debreczy & Rácz 2011; Eckenwalder 2009; Farjon 1990).